LiveFreeDead/LastOSLinux/OS_Overlay/LastOS/ReadMe.txt

 LibreOffice - Microsoft Office but free and less features, also less virus and dangerous scripts too

+LLApp Editor - Use this to Package new Apps and Game to use with the LastOSLinux Store

 Login Window - Change the background of your Login screen nd other settings

 Logs - This has me stumped :P But I think it shows anything thats ever been logged on your system, including error logs etc

 Lutris - This consolidates all your games into one launcher, including from GOG, Steam, WINE etc, has so many settings to fix games

+Matrix - Mint chat group (and can have other groups), quite handy to chat to other people, offer support etc

 MediaInfo - Shows you what type of media/compression your file has